 As you can tell, there’s no shortage of options for personalizing your editor with these beautiful Sublime Text themes.

-If you enjoyed reading this article about Sublime text themes, you should read these as well:
+If you enjoyed reading this article on Sublime Text themes, you should check out this one about best Atom packages.